 Our Goals:

-- The foundation is dedicated to the promotion of the awareness of organ donation by partnering with Lifeline of Ohio to distribute information at all benefit shows.
+- The foundation is dedicated to the promotion of the awareness of organ donation by partnering with all organ donation groups to distribute information at all benefit shows.

 The foundation is dedicated to raising funds to work with doctors and medical centers around the United States who are actively using their medical knowledge, and their resources to find a better cure for this horrible disease.
 Our foundation will be working closely with Dr. James George of The Oklahoma Blood Institute.
 Dr. George is one of the leading experts involved in the study of the disease.
 He publishes a TTP newsletter and has had his medical research published in various medical journals.